Elinor Florence, Author

 THREE HEARTWARMING CHRISTMAS STORIES

-- My first Christmas blog post in 2013 was a story told to me by my father Doug Florence when I asked him what his best Christmas was.
-Read his answer here: My Best Christmas: 1945.
+My first Christmas blog post in 2013 was a story told by my father Doug Florence when I asked him to tell me about his best Christmas: My Best Christmas: 1945.

-- The subject of my Christmas blog in 2014 was about the tremendous importance of mail, both to the people serving overseas and to the folks back home.
-Read more about how the mail was delivered: Morale Squadron Made Mail Their Mission.
+The subject of my Christmas blog in 2014 was about the tremendous importance of mail, both to the people serving overseas and to the folks back home: Morale Squadron Made Mail Their Mission.

-- In 2015, I wrote about Christmas 1945 and how tremendously happy everyone was to get home and spend the holidays with their families at last.
-See some heartwarming images here: I’ll Be Home For Christmas.
+In 2015, I wrote about Christmas 1945 and how tremendously happy everyone was to get home at last: I’ll Be Home For Christmas.

-Here’s hoping you send and receive plenty of Christmas greetings this year.
+Here’s hoping you receive plenty of Christmas greetings this year.
 Merry Christmas and Happy New Year to all!